isomerpages/mlaw-corp/_covid19/14-B-FAQs-on-re-align-framework.md

 <a name="q24">**24.
 Is there a moratorium which will stop or pause legal actions and proceedings? ** </a><a href="#a24" title="Return to top">↩</a>
 * Yes.
 The details of the applicable moratorium for each type of application will be provided in due course.
-In the meantime, you may wish to refer to section [44] of the Act [here] (https://sso.agc.gov.sg/Act/COVID19TMA2020){:target="_blank"}.
+In the meantime, you may wish to refer to section [44] of the Act [here](https://sso.agc.gov.sg/Act/COVID19TMA2020){:target="_blank"}.

 #### <a name="sectd">D. Other General Questions</a><a href="#refa" title="Return to top">↩</a>####